The Jewel of Indonesia: Bali

 Not surprisingly, there are also a lot of restaurants in Bali, from the smallest warungs (food for local people, cheap and often very good, but spicy as hell) to the 4-stars restaurants for foreigners.
 The best places, both for food and atmosphere are located in Seminyak or Ubud.
 Although cheap, food in Kuta is often less than second-rate.

 Made on Jalan Raya is one of the most popular.
-Food is not delightful there, but it’s big, crowed and quite nice.
+Food is not delightful there, but it’s big, crowded and quite nice.
 The menu offers many Western and Indonesian delights.
-Very different, more cozy but very small, Bale Bali, at the beginning of Jalan Kunti, offers affordable and delicious Indonesian and Chinese food.
+Very different, cozier but very small, Bale Bali, at the beginning of Jalan Kunti, offers affordable and delicious Indonesian and Chinese food.

 For an unforgettable – and original – evening, you should go at least once at Jimbaran, a small fishing village, just south of the airport.
 About 20 very simple restaurants serve fresh fish on the beach.
 There is no menu, you only have to choose your fish, and wait for it to be grilled, before enjoying the piece on the beach, under a starry sky.